adymo/homebrew-kde/README.md

 * if kbuildsycoca4 never finishes, then stop dbus, remove its lock file (run `env | grep DBUS` to find out where it is) and start dbus again
 * if dbus fails to start, check whether you have `/usr/local/etc/dbus-1/session.d` directory
 * sometimes after App Store run upgrades, `DYLD_LIBRARY_PATH` will be reset, then some plugins will fail to load, run `launchctl setenv DYLD_LIBRARY_PATH /usr/local/kde4/lib:$DYLD_LIBRARY_PATH` in terminal to fix
+* if kbuildsycoca or any other KDE app hangs during start, make sure you recompile dbus from sources as described above